Humanities and Fine Arts (46 hours) + Liberal Arts Core (47 hours)

 Major Concentration (46 hours)

-A combination of courses from the following fields; 45 hours selected from below plus GNED 405; at least 21 hours must be at 300/400 level:
+Students will choose a combination of courses from the following fields 45 hours total; at least 21 hours must be at 300/400 level and GNED 405 (1 hour):

 Recognition of Credit Earned which Satisfies Requirements in both (1) the Major and (2) the Minor or Second Major*